studentmtk/docs-nibiru/docs/run-nodes/nibid-binary.md

 # ⚙️ Building the Nibiru Binary

-Instructions on building and installing the nibid binary {synopsis}
+Instructions on building and installing the `nibid` binary. `nibid` is a command line client for the Nibiru network.
+Nibiru users can use nibid to send transactions to the Nibiru network and query the blockchain data.{synopsis}

 - [⚙️ Building the Nibiru Binary](#️-building-the-nibiru-binary)
   - [Install Go](#install-go)